Dragonheart: Plot

 Bowen reunites with Gilbert at another village while Kara tries exposing Bowen and Draco, appalled by their actions.
-The villagers don't believe her until after the staged slaying while Draco plays dead.
+The villagers do not believe her until after the staged slaying while Draco plays dead.
 He bolts when the villagers decide to carve him up for meat, revealing the scam.
-Then they surround Bowen, Kara, and Gilbert, wanting to eat them instead; Draco rescues the trio and takes them to Avalon, where they take shelter among King Arthur and the Knights of the Round Table's tombs.
+They then surround Bowen, Kara, and Gilbert, wanting to eat them instead; Draco rescues the trio and takes them to Avalon, where they take shelter among the tombs of King Arthur and the Knights of the Round Table.

-Draco reveals the truth about himself and Einon: He hoped to change Einon's nature by saving him, reuniting the races of Man and Dragon, and earning a place in the constellation—the Dragon's Heaven.
-Draco fears his choice has cost him his soul, and his spirit is doomed to disappear upon death like he never existed.
+Draco reveals that he hoped to change Einon's nature by saving him, reuniting the races of Man and Dragon, and earning a place in the constellation—the Dragon's Heaven.
+Draco fears that his choice has cost him his soul, and that his spirit is doomed to disappear upon death like he never existed.
 After hearing that Kara and even Gilbert intend to oppose Einon, Draco agrees to help.
-When a vision of King Arthur reminds him of his knightly honor, Bowen also agrees.
+When a vision of Arthur reminds him of his knightly honor, Bowen also agrees.

-Bowen, Kara, Gilbert, and Draco organize and train the villagers into a formidable army.
-They're nearly victorious against Einon's forces when Gilbert strikes Einon in the heart with an arrow; however, Draco, feeling Einon's pain, falls from the sky and is captured.
-Realizing he is immortal as long as Draco lives, Einon is determined to keep Draco safe.
+Bowen, Kara, Gilbert, and Draco organize and train the villagers into an army.
+They are nearly victorious against Einon's forces when Gilbert strikes Einon in the heart with an arrow, but Draco, feeling Einon's pain, falls from the sky and is captured.
+Realizing that he is immortal as long as Draco lives, Einon is determined to keep Draco imprisoned.
 Knowing their connection, Aislinn attempts to kill Draco at his request, but Einon intercepts and kills her.

 The rebels invade Einon's castle to save Draco.
-Bowen and Einon duel through the halls, ending with Bowen throwing Einon from atop a tower.
-While he tries freeing Draco, the dragon begs Bowen to kill him and end Einon's reign.
-Einon rises and charges towards them, forcing a reluctant Bowen to throw an axe into Draco's exposed half-heart, killing him and Einon; thus ending his reign of terror for good.
+Bowen throws Einon from atop a tower in the ensuing fight.
+He then tries freeing Draco, who begs Bowen to kill him and end Einon's reign.
+Einon rises and charges towards them, forcing a reluctant Bowen to throw an axe into Draco's exposed half-heart, killing him and Einon.

 Draco's body dissipates as his soul joins his fellow dragons to become a new star in the constellation.
-Gilbert concludes that Bowen and Kara went on to lead the kingdom into an era of justice and peace, with Draco's star shining brighter than ever in troubled times.
+Bowen and Kara go on to lead the kingdom into an era of justice and peace, with Draco's star shining brighter than ever in troubled times.